 He looked into her eyes like he was searching for something.
 Miss put up her guard, having learned to make her expression completely unreadable after years of practice.
 Was this boy more intelligent than she’d given him credit for?

-But then he curled his fist around the seed and nodded.
+The boy hesitated, but then curled his fist around the seed and nodded.
 “Yes.
 We do.”

 Miss grinned.
 The blue glow emanating from the planet seemed to be a promise of the untold wealth to come.